CA vs TY Dream11 Team Prediction Women's Super Basketball League 2020, Cathay Life vs Taiyuan - Playing V, Basketball Fantasy Tips

-The top two teams in Women's Super Basketball League 2020 or WSBL 2020 will go head-to-head on Tuesday, June 16.
-The Women's Super Basketball League 2020 Cathay Life vs Taiyuan fixture will be placed at the Banqiao Stadium, Taiwan.
-Cathay Life (CA) who are the only unbeaten side in the league will be eyeing to continue their run when they take on Taiyuan (TY).
-In the last game, Cathay Life smashed bottom placed Taipower 98-36.
-Meanwhile, Taiyuan will be eyeing for their third consecutive win in the tournament.
-Taiyuan, in the previou week, faced Chunghua Telecom.
-The hosts had managed to defeat Chunghua 73:56.

-Taiyuan are on the second spot with seven victories from 14 outings.

-The Women's Super Basketball League 2020 Cathay Life vs Taiyuan is scheduled to begin at 2:30 pm.
+The first leg of Women's Super Basketball League 2020 Cathay Life vs Taiyuan Final will kick off at 4:30 pm.

 Women WSBL 2020 Dream11 CA vs TY Prediction, Cathay Life vs Taiyuan